What are the Likely Effects of Carillion’s Insolvency on its Supply Chain?

 One or a combination of these strategies could be enough to save your business.
 If necessary, we may also consider making a formal arrangement with your creditors or even selling a stake in the company to save your business

 Is your business facing a cash-flow crisis as a result of the Carillion collapse?
 If you want confidential, no-obligation advice to help you consider your options, we can help.
-Please email firstname.lastname@example.org, call our team on 08000 746 757 or speak to our senior consultant Sue directly on 07949 969 006.
+Please email firstname.lastname@example.org, or call our team on 0800 074 6757.